genicam/harvesters/README.rst

 Note that we as the committee have not prepared any formal certification procedure for Harvester.
 The following results were presented by Harvester users who confirmed Harvester worked for their use cases.
 It is true that the following information does not cover whole domain but as a fact it is helpful sometimes at least.

+* N.A.: Not applicable.
+* N.T.: Not tested.

 .. list-table::
     :header-rows: 1
     :align: center